Skip to main content

 Aiko solar panels: UK availability and installation

 Aiko panels are available in the UK through a growing network of MCS-certified solar installers.
-Availability has expanded significantly since 2025, with several major UK distributors now stocking the Neostar series.
-However, availability is not yet as widespread as mainstream brands.
+Availability has expanded since 2025, with several major UK distributors now stocking the Neostar series.
+Availability is not yet as widespread as mainstream brands.

 How to get Aiko panels installed